Confessions of a Top MLO – Interview by Brian Stevens

 Brian: How do you share that on your social media?
 Is that primarily what you’re doing?

-Monica: No, on social media it could just be I’m posting a win, so usually I like to post that we just saved the deal from another maybe big box bank or another bank that couldn’t close and we saved the day and closed in eight days or 10 days or whatever the case may be.
+Monica: No, on social media it could just be I’m posting a win, so usually I like to post that we just saved the deal from another maybe big box bank or another bank that couldn’t close and we saved the day and closed in 8 days or 10 days or whatever the case may be.
 So I’ll post our wins.

 Brian: How important is doing what you say?
 Say what you do, processes and communication and the transaction to your realtor partners.

-Monica: It’s a million, million percent.
-The most important thing.
-So knowing I think that’s what helps me build my relationships is that the realtors know, if I say I’m going to do something, I’m going to do it.
+Monica: It’s a million, million percent, the most important thing.
+So, knowing I think that’s what helps me build my relationships is that the realtors know, if I say I’m going to do something, I’m going to do it.
 If I, if I say I’m going to follow up at this time, it’s going to happen.
 So I think consistency as boring, and unsexy as that is, it’s the most important thing.

 Brian: It’s boring.
-It’s not sexy if it’s getting you 50 million year.
+It’s not unsexy if it’s getting you 50 million year.
 Okay.
 So you said at the beginning of this, and we’re going to wrap it up real quick.
 Two things.
 First of all, you said you’re hitting up the listing agents.
 How many listing agents are you picking off and putting into your queue of agents who give you referrals going forward because of your activity?

 Monica: Yeah, listing agents.
 That’s been a really great way for me to build new relationships.
 So, and we like to make mortgages fun again.
 We’ve kind of started that.
-So, even with our listing agents, you know, we’re, as soon as we get the contract, we’re sending them a little funny, crazy sock package in the mail with a card from us that says, can’t wait to knock your socks off in this transaction.
+So, even with our listing agents, you know, as soon as we get the contract, we’re sending them a little funny, crazy sock package in the mail with a card from us that says, can’t wait to knock your socks off in this transaction.
 And I’m calling them when the clients, even before they go into contract, when they’re issuing the pre-approval.
 When I’m issuing the pre-approval letter, I’m calling the listing agent, introducing myself, letting them know how we work, letting them know that we’re going to communicate every single week.

 I have my loan approval package, which I think I can put next to any pre-approval letter out there and mine is, it’s a five page document and it sells why the seller should pick our buyer’s offer, why they should pick our team.
 Because a lot of times the seller, you know, they’re looking at five pre-approval letters, but they don’t know anything about the lender.
 They don’t know anything about the strength of the buyer.
 So I want to make sure I’m proactive and giving them that information when they’re reviewing all the offers.